sphinx-doc/sphinx/Doc-26/library/functions.rst

 .. function:: open(filename[, mode[, bufsize]])

-   Open a file, returning an object of the :class:`file` type described in section :ref:`bltin-file-objects`, "File Objects (XXX reference: bltin-file- objects.html)".
+   Open a file, returning an object of the :class:`file` type described in section :ref:`bltin-file-objects`.
 If the file cannot be opened, :exc:`IOError` is raised.
 When opening a file, it's preferable to use :func:`open` instead of invoking the :class:`file` constructor directly.

    The first two arguments are the same as for ``stdio``'s :cfunc:`fopen`:
    *filename* is the file name to be opened, and *mode* is a string indicating how